MarinkoBa/Hate-Speech-Classification/README.md

 - Team Member: Tratz-Weinmann Daniela, Tratz-Weinmann@stud.uni-heidelberg.de

+### Existing code fragments:
+So far, we do not use any existing code.

 ## Project State

 ### Planning State:
 We have started with the downloading and processing of our data.

 ### Future Planning
++ Preprocessing
++ Implementing methods of classification
++ Train methods
++ Test/ evaluate
++ Interpretation/plotting/analysing of test results

 ### High-level Architecture Description